coderjun/randori-plugin-intellij-wiki/Lesson-12:-Services-and-Parsers.md

 **This lesson requires SDK version 0.2.5 or greater**

-In this lesson, you will explore the service model generally used by Randori applications.
+In this lesson, you will explore the service model frequently used in Randori applications.
 It’s primarily comprised of two types of classes, Services and Parsers.

 However, everything in this lesson can be taken as a suggestion.
 Randori is an open, injectable framework where you can actually change the core of the framework itself, by simply changing the injection configuration.
 Everything, including the injector itself, is swappable.

-The point is that you can implement any service pattern you liked within Randori; there are no dependencies on these suggestions but they are an effective approach to use when starting out.
+The point is that you can implement any service pattern you choose within Randori; there are no dependencies on these suggestions but they are an effective approach to use when starting out.

 1. Ensure you have the SimpleTest project open in IntelliJ

-2. Right click on the assets folder and create a new folder named data.
+2. Right click on the assets directory and create a new directory named data.

 3. Right click on the data folder and create a new file named committers.json
 4. Copy the following data into your JSON file